For Pet Parents

 Before you get a pet, think if you have the time to take care of him or her.
 If you aren't sure, consider fostering or volunteering at a shelter.

 Read, take classes, learn about their care.
-Research breeds as to what pet might fit into your lifestyle the best.
+Research breeds as to what pet might fit into your lifestyle.

 Join Facebook groups where you can ask questions (see below).
 You are not alone.